martinsson/BugsZero-Kata/instructions-intermediate.md

 This repository comes packaged with code that is totally tested, using the Golden Master technique.
 Pick the language of your choice in this repository or contribute another one.
 In case there is none you're comfortable with you can always try to do this without tests using any of the [available languages](https://github.com/caradojo/trivia).
-Beware that it is not identical as we've modified to the code to remove some of the noice that wasn't relevant to sources of bugs.
+Beware that it is not identical as we've modified the code to remove some of the noise that wasn't relevant to sources of bugs.

 ## Procedure
-1. Identify a weakness in the design - now that's where we'e helping you
+1. Identify a weakness in the design - now that's where we're helping you.
 2. State what the potential bug is **before explaining your solution**.
 This is important, simply saying another solution is better avoids thinking of **why** it is actually better.
 3. Explain or refactor the code to show the new design.

-The purpose is to experiment with design alternatives, so it is not necessary to refactor until perfection, and it is optional to use tests.
+The purpose is to experiment with design alternatives, so it is not necessary to refactor to perfection, and it is optional to use tests.
 The purpose of first explaining the problem in the design is to make sure that the new design is not just different but also adresses one or more specific problems.

 ## Existing bugs and weaknesses (in trivia)